Dwarfobserver/cpp-sandbox/README.md

 ### Incomplete includes :

  - serializer_span : Binary serialization functions using non-owned memory with a simple implementation for the client, and, if the type allows it, deducing the serialized size at compile-time.
+The core is functional, but it need some basic types, optimizations and traits to be mature.

  - type_traits : Few traits, for detecting iterators, iterables, and 'emplace-able' classes (with emplace_front, emplace_back or emplace).
 Need to recognize built_in arrays as iterables.

  - mpsc_queue : Lock-free multiple producer & single (wait-free) consumer queue.
 This class is safe from overflow, but can then block producers.
 Probable culprit of rare slowdowns in tests.

+ - compact_map : A map built upon std::vector for cache efficiency (for iterations and search).
+It lacks some map functionality.

- - terminal : Object representing the terminal, used to write, display informations, wait and interpret user commands.
+ - terminal : Object representing the terminal, used to write, display information, wait and interpret user commands.
+It is almost empty for now.

  - lazy_ranges : A version of fluent_collections with lazy evaluation.
 Need better performances (mostly by removing intermediate optionals).